Another approach to the Kan-Quillen model structure: The Model Structure

 \begin{lemma} The saturation axiom holds for these classes.
-That is, the class of trivial cofibrations is precisely the class of maps with the left-lifting property with respect to the fibrations, as is the class of cofibrations to the trivial fibrations; and the class of trivial fibrations is precisely the class of maps with the right-lifting property with respect to the cofibrations, as is the class of fibrations to the trivial cofibrations. \end{lemma} \begin{proof} The third assertion is nothing more than Definition \ref{def-classes}, and the fourth follows easily from the definitions by standard colimit closure properties of left classes.
+That is, the class of trivial cofibrations is precisely the class of maps with the left lifting property with respect to the fibrations, as is the class of cofibrations to the trivial fibrations; and the class of trivial fibrations is precisely the class of maps with the right lifting property with respect to the cofibrations, as is the class of fibrations to the trivial cofibrations. \end{lemma} \begin{proof} The third assertion is nothing more than Definition \ref{def-classes}, and the fourth follows from the standard colimit closure properties of left classes, (see section IV.3 of \cite{GABRIELZISMAN1967}).
 The former two assertions are now easy consequences of \ref{lem-factorization} and the fact that monomorphisms are stable under retracts. \end{proof}

-\begin{remark} Lemma \ref{lem-saturation} is the only place in this argument where we essentially require the axiom of choice.
-Even so, it can be avoided by changing Definition \ref{def-classes} so that the fibrations are defined to have the lifting property with respect to all anodyne extensions.
-This is in practice no great inconvenience since it amounts only to being able to make a simultaneous choice of lifting for each horn inclusion: this is actually what we get from constructions like the small object argument.
-Results like \ref{prop-properties} can be seen as transporting the \emph{structure} of a Kan fibration on $f$ to the structure of one on $\exinf f$. \end{remark}
+\begin{remark} Lemma \ref{lem-saturation} is the only place in this argument where we essentially require the axiom of choice: for a given fibration, we choose lifts against every horn inclusion to show it has the right lifting property with respect to all strong anodyne extensions.
+We can avoid it by changing Definition \ref{def-classes} so that the fibrations are defined to admit such a simultaneous choice of liftings, or equivalently that they have the right lifting property with respect to all anodyne extensions (or just the strong ones).
+This is in practice no great inconvenience since this data is what we actually get from many natural constructions, including the small object argument.
+Now results such as \ref{prop-properties} can be seen as transporting the \emph{structure} of a Kan fibration on $f$ to the structure of a Kan fibration on $\exinf f$. \end{remark}

-To complete the proof, we need a few basic results which have elementary proofs in the literature.
+To complete the proof, we need a few basic results which have short, elementary proofs in the literature.

-\begin{lemma} An anodyne extension between Kan complexes is part of a simplicial homotopy equivalence. \end{lemma} \begin{proof} Proposition 3.2.3 in \cite{joyaltierney} \end{proof}
+\begin{lemma} An anodyne extension between Kan complexes is part of a simplicial homotopy equivalence. \end{lemma} \begin{proof} Proposition 3.2.3 in \cite{JOYALTIERNEY2008} \end{proof}